ozen-m/SPT-ContinuousLoadAmmo/README.md

 # Continuous Load Ammo
 You are now able to continuously load and unload ammo while outside your inventory!

 Walk freely while waiting for your magazines to top up or unload.
-You may cancel by clicking the left/right mouse buttons (configurable).
+You may cancel by clicking the `left/right mouse buttons`.
+You can load ammo from outside the inventory by using a keybind `K`.
+By default, this loads the best penetrating ammo for your current weapon into a magazine in your inventory.
+While holding this keybind, `mouse scrollwheel up/down` to choose which ammo to load into a magazine.

 ### Configuration
 In the configuration manager (`F12`)